Bumpy Metrics Theorem for Geodesic Nets: Set up

+\begin{rk} Notice that if we consider the simplicial complex associated to $\Gamma$, each loop edge at $v$ appears two times as an incoming edge at $v$ (as $(E,0)$ and as $(E,1)$) and all the other edges appear exactly once (either as $(E,0)$ or as $(E,1)$). \end{rk}

-\begin{definition} A weighted multigraph is good* if it is connected and each vertex $v \in \mathscr{V}$ has at least three different incoming edges.
-A weigthed multigraph is good if either it is good* or it is a simple loop with multiplicity. \end{definition}
+\begin{definition} A weighted multigraph $\Gamma$ is good* if the underlying one-dimensional simplicial complex is connected and each vertex $v \in \mathscr{V}$ has at least three different incoming edges.
+A weighted multigraph is good if either it is good* or it is a simple loop with multiplicity. \end{definition}